brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 The above is also the median of the prior suggested by Hamel [-@hamel_method_2015].
 The prior is defined as a log normal distribution with parameters $\mu = ln(5.4/A_{\text{max}})$ and $\sigma = 0.438$.
 Using a maximum age of 95 years, the point estimate and median of the prior for $M$ is 0.057 per year.

-The maximum age was selected based on literature values for the U.S. West Coast examining the longevity of quillback rockfish [@loveetal_2002; @Palssonetal_1999; @Yamanaka_and_Lacko_2001].
+The maximum age was selected based on literature values for the U.S. West Coast examining the longevity of quillback rockfish [@loveetal_2002; @Palssonetal_2009; @YamanakaandLacko_rockfish_2001].
 The oldest aged quillback rockfish among available data used in the assessment was 70 years with two observations off the coast of Washington in 1999.

 ### Maturation and Fecundity
-Maturity-at-length estimates were based on the work of Hannah and Blume [-@Quillback_maturity_2011] which estimated the 50% size-at-maturity of 29.2 cm and slope of -0.8 off the coast of Oregon with maturity asymptoting to 1.0 for larger fish (Figure \ref{fig:maturity}).
-A length at 50% maturity of 29.2 cm is consistent with other studies for quillback rockfish, which range 26-32 cm (see Jason's life history matrix).
+Maturity-at-length estimates were based on the work of Hannah and Blume [-@HannahandBlume_maturity_2011] which estimated the 50% size-at-maturity of 29.2 cm and slope of -0.8 off the coast of Oregon with maturity asymptoting to 1.0 for larger fish (Figure \ref{fig:maturity}).
+A length at 50% maturity of 29.2 cm is consistent with other studies for quillback rockfish, which range 26-32 cm [@Echeverria_maturity_1987; @Rosenthaletal_maturity_1982].

 The fecundity-at-length was based on research by Dick et al. [-@dick_meta-analysis_2017].
-The fecundity relationship for quillback rockfish was estimated equal to 3.93e-07$L$^3.7^ in millions of eggs where $L$ is fork length in cm.
+The fecundity relationship for quillback rockfish was estimated equal to 3.93e-07$L$^3.7^ in millions of eggs where $L$ is length in cm.
 Fecundity-at-length is shown in Figure \ref{fig:fecundity}.

-### Sex Ratio
-Given the base model was of combined sexes, the sex ratio was assumed to be 1:1.

-[Plot sex ratios by length and age - possibly???]

 ### Length-Weight Relationship
 The length-weight relationship for quillback rockfish was estimated outside the model using available coastwide biological data collected from fishery-independent and fishery-dependent data sources (Figure \ref{fig:len-weight-survey}).
-Sources included the WCGBT and Triennial Surveys, and recreational and commercial samples from all states.
+Sources included the WCGBTS, and recreational and commercial samples from all states (Table \ref{tab:len-at-weight-samps}).
+Weights from special projects samples taken from the recreational and commercial fleets (n = 241) were not included.
 Only measured weight or length values were used; any values with more than two decimal places were assumed to be calculated from another measurement and were excluded.
 This occurred for 32 percent of lengths and 20 percent of the weights in the MRFSS-era recreational samples.
 The estimated length-weight relationship for quillback rockfish was 1.963e-05$L$^3.02^ where $L$ is fork length in cm (Figures \ref{fig:len-weight}).

 ### Growth (Length-at-Age)
 The length-at-age relationship for quillback rockfish was estimated outside the model using data collected from fishery-dependent sources off the coast of Oregon and Washington collected between 1998-2019, and from a single coastwide fishery-independent sources (WCGBT Survey) collected between 2005-2019 (Table \ref{tab:len-at-age-samps}).
+Ages from special projects samples taken from the commercial fleet (n = 30) were not included.
 Age data was generally sparase for quillback rockfish from any one source.
 The fishery-dependent data had limited observations of young fish less than 5 years of age, but had observations of fish up to 73 years of age, and the fishery-independent data had limited observations of old fish greater than 40 years of age, but had observations of fish as young as one year of age.
 Growth parameters for quillback rockfish were estimated at the following values:

 \begin{centering}

-$L_{\infty}$ = 43 cm; $k$ = 0.199
+$L_{\infty}$ = 43.04 cm; $k$ = 0.199; $t0$ = -0.067 cm

 \end{centering}

 These values were fixed within the base model.
 The coefficient of variation (CV) around young and old fish was fixed at a value of 0.10 for both sexes.
 The length-at-age curve with the CV around length-at-age is shown in Figure \ref{fig:len-age-ss}.
+The estimate of $L_{\infty}$ is comparable to literature values, while the estimate of $k$ is on the higher side of literature values which vary from 0.06 - 0.19 [@YamanakaandLacko_rockfish_2001; @Palssonetal_2009; @Westetal_2014].

+Table \ref{tab:growth-tab} shows the length-at-age, weight-at-age, maturity-at-age, and spawning output (the product of fecundity and maturity) assumed in the base model.

+[Is it typical not to include t0?
+Its not an SS parameter but it does affect the estimate of L1.
+Should I instead include L1?]
+[Should I state here that this is a higher K than other studies, and high for the longevity of the species]

+### Sex Ratio
+Given the base model was of combined sexes, the sex ratio was assumed to be 1:1.

 ### Ageing Precision and Bias
 Ages were not fit in the model.

+[Just remove this section?]

 <!--chapter:end:22biology.Rmd-->